mohodk92/azure-messaging-project/README.md

-Got it 👍
-You want an **Azure Messaging Project**.
+**Azure Messaging Project**.
 Since you’ve built AWS CloudWatch, RDS, DynamoDB, and Route53 projects before, I’ll frame this Azure project in the same way: a **hands-on end-to-end setup** with code, deployment steps, and explanations.

 ---